-Annie: I am not hiding my own pen, you paranoid weirdo!
+- When Britta accuses Annie of hiding the pen:Annie: I am not hiding my own pen, you paranoid weirdo!
 Everybody stay within each other's eyelines please, one of you is a monster.

-Annie: Guys, this is a terribly childish way to handle this kind of situation. (runs over to Shirley and hops up and down in excitement) Does this mean you have a new boyfriend?
+- When the group discover Shirley's pregnancy test:Annie: Guys, this is a terribly childish way to handle this kind of situation.
+[Runs over to Shirley and hops up and down in excitement] Does this mean you have a new boyfriend?
 Who, who, who?

-- I Can Explain: Abed, when the group discovers his charts on the female group members' menstrual cycles.
+- I Can Explain: Abed, when the group discovers his charts of the female group members' menstrual cycles.
 Double-subverted in that while he didn't expect them to actually give him a chance to explain, he's prepared with an explanation when they do.

-- I Take Offense to That Last One: Dean Craig Pelton gets called a "non-miraculous son of a bitch."
+- I Take Offense to That Last One: On his way out of the study room, Abed calls Dean Craig Pelton a "non-miraculous son of a bitch."Craig: Non-miraculous?!

 - MacGuffin: The pen.

-- Oh Crap: Troy's face when he finds out that Shirley was ovulating on Halloween, when she had sex with Chang.
-Doubles as a Call Back.
+- Oh, Crap!: Troy's face when he finds out that Shirley was ovulating on Halloween, when she had sex with Chang.
+Doubles as a Call-Back.

 - PunJeff: I have a date to catch, or, should I say, a catch to date.

 Dean Pelton: I expect to see you all at the puppy parade.
 Except you, Jeffrey — I know you've got a catch to date.

-Shirley: Mother Hen?
-I think we're about the same age.
+- Sassy Black Woman: Shirley.Shirley: Mother Hen?
+I think we're about the same age!

 Britta: Sure, unless time is linear.

-Shirley: I'll make your ass linear.
+Shirley: I'll make your ass linear!

-Britta: That doesn't make any sense.
+Britta: That doesn't make any sense!

 Shirley: I'll make your ass sense.

 - Squick: Britta dumps her bag at the group's insistence.
+Britta: There!
+Happy?